chesslablab/chess-data/README.md

 mysql>
 ```

 A so-called heuristic picture consists of a group of heuristic snapshots such as attack, center or material, among others.
 It is intended to capture the current state of a chess game at any given time, and can be plotted on a chart for further visual study.
-Heuristic pictures are mainly used for supervised training.
+[Heuristic pictures](https://github.com/programarivm/php-chess/tree/master/src/Heuristic/Picture) are mainly used for supervised training.

-For further information, please look at the programmer-defined heuristic evaluation functions available at [programarivm/pgn-chess/src/Heuristic/](https://github.com/programarivm/pgn-chess/tree/master/src/Heuristic).

 #### Seed the `games` Table